btzy/lieuzhenghong.com/root/the_lazy_mans_workout_that_also_maximises_your_gains.md

 ## Why long rests?

+**TL;DR:**
-**TL;DR: It works much better with my schedule/preferences, and it also allows increased volume, which is the primary driver of growth.**
+It allows increased volume---the primary driver of growth--- and also works much better with my schedule/preferences.

 ---